 - Sniffer mode does not automatically expire.
-You must manually exit (Installer Code + OFF) Sniffer mode to return to normal operation.
-Sniffer mode also terminates if a user arms the system. - All BR-type units must physically be activated to clear the display, since they do not automatically send check-in signals. - When one button of a transmitter (RF, UR, or BR) is activated, all zones assigned to other buttons on that transmitter are cleared.
-This also applies to 5816 and 5817 transmitters which have multiple loops (zones). - Any transmitter that is not "entered" will not turn off its zone number.
+You must manually exit (Installer Code + OFF) Sniffer mode to return to normal operation. - All BR-type units must physically be activated to clear the display, since they do not automatically send check-in signals. - When one button of a transmitter (RF, UR, or BR) is activated, all zones assigned to other buttons on that transmitter are cleared.
+This also applies to 5816 and 5817 transmitters that have multiple loops (zones). - Any transmitter that is not "entered" will not turn off its zone number.